 Donations & Payments You can make a donation, pay your Annual Contribution as a member, purchase a Mass Card, register for AmazonSmile, and more.
 Be sure to review the Association’s Privacy Policy and Account Agreement.

-Click here to download the tentative pilgrimage schedule.
+Click here to download the pilgrimage schedule.

 Click here to register.